vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/056/05_vi_yattiro.md

 title = "05"

 +++
-Though Gr and Lub take tiráḥ as the prepositional adverb, standard tr.
+Though Grassmann and Lubotsky take tiráḥ as the prepositional adverb, standard tr.

 interpret it as the 2nd sg. injunctive to tiráti, which is surely the correct analysis.